scrabbletank/farhome-rules/rulesdoc.md

 After an unarmed attack you may make an unarmed off-hand attack as a free action.
 The attack does not benefit from your unarmed proficiency.

 #### Hunter
 On your turn you may spend 5 AP to study a creature, gaining an insight into its strengths and weaknesses.
-Make a perception check against a difficulty based on the rarity of the creature.
+Make a perception challenge against a difficulty based on the rarity of the creature.
 On success you learn a piece of information about the creature, such as its max wounds, its physical or mental attributes, resistances or vulnerabilities, or one of its features.
 On a critical you see through the creature's defenses, adding a critical to all attacks, maneuvers, or spells against the creature for the next minute.

 #### Longcaster
 Spells you cast with a range greater than touch have twice the range.